folio-org/folio-org.github.io/_faqs/how-to-request-github-access.md

 ## Manage members for teams

-The GitHub [Teams](https://github.com/orgs/folio-org/teams) each have a member who has the "Maintainer" role for that team.
+The GitHub [Teams](https://github.com/orgs/folio-org/teams) each have a member who has the "Maintainer" role for that team (view the relevant [Team](https://github.com/orgs/folio-org/teams) or the [Matrix](https://folio-org.atlassian.net/wiki/x/kIBP)).
-They can add or remove existing members.
+The team Maintainers can add or remove existing members.
 Of course, if the person is not yet a member of folio-org then follow the [new developer](#github-new-developer) instructions above.

 If a team member leaves the FOLIO organization and will not further participate, then please contact DevOps as explained above, to remove their access.